-Maine’s Wet Summer Has These Creepy Bugs Coming Inside – Don’t Squish Them
+Maine’s Wet Summer Made These Creepy Bugs Come Inside – Don’t Squish Them

 Even if you could catch these fast suckers, leave them be.